-Pageland Farm – Pageland, South Carolina
+Pageland – Pageland, South Carolina

-South Carolina | SC Picture Project | Chesterfield County Photos | Pageland Farm
+South Carolina | SC Picture Project | Chesterfield County Photos | Pageland

 In 1907, 157 residents signed a petition to incorporate the area and named it Pageland after Adolphus High “Dolly” Page.
 Page was the C&L engineer responsible for bringing the railroad through town.